 Interior upgrades

-This does not mean the advertised price is misleading.
-It simply means that the base price is the starting point.
-The final price depends on how you want the shed built and what features you want included.
+This does not mean the base price is misleading.
+It just means the final price depends on how you want the shed finished.

 Common shed sizes include: